uclahs-cds/pipeline-call-sSV/README.md

 `call-sSV` is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-`call-sSV` takes BAM files and utilizes DELLY and Manta to call somatic structural variants.
+`call-sSV` takes BAM files and utilizes DELLY, Manta and GRIDSS2 to call somatic structural variants.

-Copyright (C) 2021-2024 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2021-2025 University of California Los Angeles ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.